Bill Conley and Bob Massa Principals, Enrollment Intelligence Now

-For students, faculty and staff, there may be solace in a campus that seems physically unchanged even as the activities within the buildings alter to new realities.
-But a leader understands that the danger lies in the absence of purposeful action.
+For students, faculty, and staff, there may be solace in a campus that seems physically unchanged even as the activities within the buildings alter to new realities.
+However, a leader understands that the danger lies in the absence of purposeful action.
 Then, the acceptance of fate means that the institution remains vulnerable to new distress.
 An effective leader, of course, does not allow that to happen.

 The six stages of grief are neither destined nor linear.
 Some institutions will be shuttered in the coming years because of incurable pathologies.
 A select number, fortified by wealth and prestige, will always be inoculated from a terminal condition.
-However, for Christensen’s prediction to be proven quite wrong, the vast majority of private, residential colleges must have bold leaders who help their stakeholders through the stages of grief so as to emerge with perhaps a different institutional identity, but one ever-stronger and more sustainable.
+However, for Christensen’s prediction to be proven quite wrong, the vast majority of private residential colleges must have bold leaders who help their stakeholders through the stages of grief so as to emerge with perhaps a different institutional identity but one that is ever stronger and more sustainable.